 Less than two months after losing my best friend, a leak in the apartment above caused mold to grow in our kitchen.
 I’ll spare you the details on this one but to put it lightly our property manager made our lives hell during remediation while over the course of a month and a half we were essentially displaced from our home and living out of a suitcase.

 It became clear that the root source of the mold was not going to be remedied and as much as we really didn’t want to move, we just weren’t going to get the mold the hell out of our lives, so we decided we had to get the hell out and literally packed everything and moved in a week.
 Don’t.
 Recommend.
 It.
-Like I said, I’ve moved lots of times but a week to pack and move was the craziest kind of stressful ever.
+Like I said, I’ve moved lots of times but a week to pack and move was the craziest kind of stress ever.

 When Devastation Blazes Through Your Community

 Two months after that came the most devastating fires in the history of California.
 On December 4, 2017 the Thomas fire burning 281,893 acres, which has now become the largest wildfire in California’s history, raged through our city and neighboring communities with high winds fueling its burn the size of a football field per second, if you can even even imagine.
 As the fire burned in the hills directly across the street from our home (the pictures below show the progression from our backyard within minutes) we were packed and prepared to evacuate if necessary.
-We are lucky and grateful that it didn’t end up being the case.

-Close to 105,000 people were forced to evacuate some of which were close family and friends, and some even had their homes and all their belongings burnt to the ground.
+Close to 105,000 people were forced to evacuate some of which were close family and friends, and some even had their homes and all their belongings burned to the ground.
 The aftermath these communities are dealing with is nothing short of heart wrenching.
 And sadly, a wife, her 2-year-old daughter and one on the way are now without a husband and father, the firefighter who lost his life battling the blaze.
 Current stats from the U.S. Forest Service show 1,063 structures destroyed and 280 damaged by this devastating fire.